 This is by far the most common question posed to any beef specialist, county extension agent, local co-op, or coffee shop gathering this time of year.
-Unfortunately there is not a simple answer to this questions as many factors must be considered.
+Unfortunately (or fortunately depending on how you look at it), there is not a simple answer to this question as many factors must be considered.
+There is no one size fits all supplement for the beef business.
+Cattle can effectively utilize a variety of feedstuffs to meet their nutrient needs.

 One consideration is handling and storage capability.
 While some producers have access to facilities and equipment to handle large amounts of bulk commodities, many smaller producers do not.
+While a truckload of a commodity feedstuff may appear to be the best deal, if the feed goes bad before it can be fed it could equal a big loss.
 More information on feedstuff handling, storage and feeding systems can be found https://extension.msstate.edu/sites/default/files/publications/publications/p2570.pdf